mrdougal/JavascriptNext/readme.md

 `git clone git@github.com:mrdougal/JavascriptNext.git ~/Desktop/JavascriptNext.tmbundle`

 Then double click to open, TextMate will prompt you if you want to install this bundle

+> This is a work in progress, as i start using ES6 more with TextMate